quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
-This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 is received.
+This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

 Largest Unacked
 : The largest packet number among all received ack-eliciting packets.